mohammad09010/CMPN202-Operating-Systems-Journal/week6.md

 ##### Result: Throughput stability improved, reducing occasional retransmissions.

 ## 5. Learning Reflection

-Phase 6 provided the most significant insight into the "limitations and trade-offs" of operating system design.
+Besides testing, Phase 6 was a huge eye-opener in terms of limitations and trade-offs of operating system design.

 **1. The Trade-off of Optimization (Swappiness):**

-Implementing the `vm.swappiness=10` optimization taught me that performance tuning is a game of trade-offs, not just "free speed."
-While reducing swappiness improved Disk I/O performance under moderate load, it introduced a new risk: if the physical RAM were to fill completely, the kernel might trigger the OOM (Out of Memory) Killer sooner rather than utilizing the swap space.
-This highlights that "optimizing for speed" can sometimes mean "sacrificing stability" under extreme conditions.
+Through the optimization of `vm.swappiness=10`, I realized that performance tuning is very much a game of trade-offs rather than just one of **free speed**.
+Although the reduction of swappiness contributed to the acceleration of Disk I/O performance under a moderate load, it came with a new risk: in a case where physical RAM is completely filled, the kernel would have a tendency to fire the OOM (Out of Memory) Killer quickly instead of using the swap space.
+It underlines the fact that sometimes "speeding up" can mean "downgrading stability" to a certain extent of the condition.

 **2. The Reality of Virtualization Overhead:**

-When analyzing the `iperf3` network data, I observed a latency of 0.4ms.
-While low, this is significantly higher than what would be expected on bare-metal hardware.
-This quantified the "virtualization tax"—the overhead introduced by the hypervisor (VirtualBox) managing the packet switching between the host and the VM.
-Understanding this overhead is critical when planning capacity for cloud-based infrastructure.
+While examining `iperf3` network data, I spotted 0.4ms latency.
+Although it's low, it's still significantly higher than the latency that would be expected if it were bare-metal hardware.
+Hence, it puts a number to the virtualization tax, the overhead caused by the hypervisor (VirtualBox) that manages the packet routing between the host and the VM.
+Knowing about this overhead is very important when deciding on capacity for cloud-based infrastructure.

 **3. Quantitative vs. Qualitative Analysis:**

-Prior to this week, my understanding of system health was qualitative the system feels slow.
-By using `stress-ng` combined with my monitoring script, I learned to define system health quantitatively ("CPU User time is at 99.8%").
-This shift from guessing to measuring is the defining characteristic of professional system administration.
+Before this week, my understanding of system health was only qualitative i.e. the system feels slow.
+By employing `stress-ng` together with my monitoring script, I was able to make system health a quantitative concept.
+The transition from simply guessing to actually measuring is what professional system administration is essentially all ​‍​‌‍​‍‌about.In​‍​‌‍​‍‌ Phase 6, we put into action the performance testing plan that was diagrammed in Week 2.
+By engineering synthetic workloads (CPU, Memory, I/O) to the system, I not only set up a performance baseline but also recognized bottlenecks and then, through targeted optimizations, elevated the system's throughput.

 ---
 [< Previous: Week 5](week5.md) | [Return to Home](index.md) | [Next: Week 7 >](week7.md)